By Katy Carrier // Photography by Lance Gerber

 Above: Restored vintage Brown Jordan furniture on the terrazzo patio.

-Nearly every room features large glass doors that open to the back patio and pool, with an impressive collection of original Brown Jordan patio furniture that Krog had re-strapped and powder coated.
+Nearly every room features large glass doors that open to the kidney-shaped pool and surrounding patio, which is filled with an impressive collection of vintage Brown Jordan furniture that looks like new after being re-strapped and powder coated.

-Above: The master bedroom, with a French midcentury rattan headboard and vintage walnut bedside tables by Brown Saltman.
+Above: The primary bedroom, with a French midcentury rattan headboard and vintage walnut bedside tables by Brown Saltman.
 The lights are licensed original Verner Panton Moon pendants.